GlebGoodkovsky/my-note-app-pro/README.md

 -   **Clean & Modern UI:** Simple interface with rounded corners and subtle shadows.
 -   **Dark/Light Mode:** Toggle between themes with a click.
 Your preference is saved.
+-   **Drag & Drop Reordering:** Easily reorder your notes by clicking and dragging them into a new position.
 -   **Full CRUD Functionality:** Create, Read, Update, and Delete notes.
--   **In-Place Editing:** Click on any note to edit its text directly.
+-   **In-Place Editing:** Click on the note text to edit its content directly.
--   **Automatic Sorting:** Sort notes by creation date or alphabetically, with instant updates.
+-   **Manual & Automatic Sorting:** Drag notes to create a custom order, or use the dropdown to instantly sort by creation date or alphabetically.
--   **Persistent Storage:** Notes are automatically saved in the browser's `localStorage`.
+-   **Persistent Storage:** Notes and their order are automatically saved in the browser's `localStorage`.
 -   **Fully Responsive:** Works beautifully on desktop and mobile devices.

 ---